dlion/spacelift-challenge/README.md

 `docker-compose up --build`

 ## Improvements
-1. The hash function can be improved using [consistent hashing](https://highscalability.com/consistent-hashing-algorithm/).
-My assumption for this exercise is that whenever we spawn a minIO instance it stays up and running without down.
-Clearly it's an impossible scenario made up for matter of time.
-2. If the file exists, it will be override with the new one.
+1. If the file exists, it will be override with the new one.
 As improvment we can consider a better way to handle this scenario.
-3. Removed `MINIO_SECRET_KEY` and `MINIO_ACCESS_KEY` because they are deprecated, subsituting them with `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`.
+2. Removed `MINIO_SECRET_KEY` and `MINIO_ACCESS_KEY` because they are deprecated, subsituting them with `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`.
-4. Removed Inconsisency inside the `go.mod` file and Dockerfile, now everything is using Go1.22
-5. As improvement we can upload files with their mime-type so we can visualize them in the webui.
+3. As improvement we can upload files with their content-type so we can visualize them in the webui.

 ## Screenshots